MaxGandini/Machine_Learning_showcase/README.md

 A study about the relationship of nightclubs to crime in CABA was made.
 It was found that using a K-means cluster and two datasets from the open database of the city, one can isolate clusters of crime which happen on the same blocks as nightclubs.
-This explains the majority of crimes commited in the relevant time-frame.
+This explains the majority of crimes commited in the relevant time-frame while showing a clear transition in the distribution of crimes compared to day-time.

 ![clustering_animation (4)](https://github.com/user-attachments/assets/6ef03200-85b2-4f38-bd15-d7cec8d1c0f8)
 ![Cluster final](https://github.com/user-attachments/assets/390499a8-6ba8-491f-9186-3a7c49902d06)